Audrey Wagner: NGBL career

 Wagner moved to the Parichy Bloomer Girls of the National Girls Baseball League (NGBL) in 1950, because she was offered a higher salary, a signing bonus and no extensive travelling.
 Audrey only contemplated moving to the NGBL due to a disagreement with management.
 Additionally, the games were played in the Chicago area, so she would be home every night closer to school and her studies.
 Whereas the AAGPBL gradually evolved from softball to an almost standard hardball, with longer bases and sidearm or overhand pitching, the NGBL used a ball larger than that used in the AAGPBL, featured the traditional underhand pitching and base paths stayed shorter.

 From 1950 through 1953 Wagner continued to be a solid hitter and outfielder.
 She helped her team to clinch the Championship Title in 1950 and made the All-Star Team in each of her four seasons in the NGBL.
 Her most productive season came in 1952, when she led the circuit in doubles, triples, home runs and total bases, ending second in the batting crown race with a .364 average.

 Life after baseball

 While playing baseball, Wagner attended Elmhurst College and the University of Illinois where she earned her Doctor of Medicine degree.
-Following her graduation, she worked as a practicing obstetrician and gynecologist in the California area.
+Following her graduation, she worked as a practicing obstetrician and gynecologist in California.

 Audrey Wagner died in a small plane accident near Rock Springs, Wyoming, at the age of 56.
 She is part of the AAGPBL permanent display at the Baseball Hall of Fame and Museum at Cooperstown, New York opened in 1988, which is dedicated to the entire league rather than any individual player.
 She was inducted posthumously in the Elmhurst's Bluejay Backer Hall of Fame (Class of 1950) in 2003 and in the Fenton High School Alumni Wall of Fame (Class of 1945) in 2005.